DiPA: Probabilistic Multi-Modal Interactive Prediction for Autonomous Driving: Proposed method

-An overview of the network structure is shown in Figure~\ref{fig_model_overview}.
-The inputs to the model are the observed histories of each agent (positions, orientations and speeds), and agent features including dimensions and type.
-The model predicts a number of modes for each agent, each represented with a 2D Gaussian distribution for each timestep.
+Inputs to the model are the observed histories of each agent (positions, orientations and speeds), and agent features including dimensions and type.
+The model produces predictions as a multi-modal GMM, represented with a 2D Gaussian distribution for each timestep.

-Observed states for each agent are encoded using temporal convolution layers, and interactions between agents are processed using an edge-based Graph Neural Network (GNN).
+Observed states for each agent are encoded using temporal convolution layers, and interactions between agents are processed using an edge-based GNN.
 Edge features between pairs of interacting agents are produced by broadcasting agent encodings using concatenation, which are processed with MLP layers for each agent $\times$ agent pair.
-Reduction over edges (agent pairs) for each agent (node) with max-pooling produces a summary agent encoding.
-After further MLP processing, scene context encoding is produced by reducing over agent nodes, and then broadcasting with each agent node to allow properties of the scene to influence agent predictions.

-This edge-based interaction encoding is distinct from standard GNN methods~\cite{zhou2020graph}, which are typically based on message passing between nodes in a network and summation between entities.
-The proposed approach has some similarities with the processing of entities in an unordered set used in PointNet~\cite{qi2017pointnet}.
-This design has been chosen to support processing of real-valued signals in a regression task.
-Comparisons between a set of agents is performed by mapping to a feature vector followed by max-pooling, in contrast to summation of features typical of GNNs.
-Batch/layer/instance normalisation is not used, in order to preserve real-valued features in a regression task.
+This design has been chosen to emphasise the ability to directly process relative values between pairs of interacting agents, such as encodings of positions, velocities and orientations, which are trained based on regression.
+This is in contrast to standard GNN approaches~\cite{zhou2020graph}, which use an encoding per agent, where interactions between agents are processed using summation (or other reductions) of encoding messages passed from neighbouring nodes.
+The proposed approach has similarities with the processing of entities in an unordered set used in PointNet~\cite{qi2017pointnet}.

+Reduction over edges (agent pairs) for each agent (node) produces a summary encoding for each agent, while reduction over agent nodes produces a scene context encoding, which allows properties of the scene to influence agent predictions.
 The agent-context representation is decoded to produce predicted trajectory positions, spatial distribution parameters and mode weight estimates.
-This design captures important stages of processing while removing unnecessary complexity.
+This design captures the important elements of processing agent predictions with interactions, while removing unnecessary complexity.